Conni Shelnut & AP list

 sounds and spellings, complicated family histories, allusions to people we

 never knew.
-Sometimes we have to make our peace with them, sometimes we bask
+Sometimes we have to make our peace with them, sometimes we

 in our names' associations.
-Ruminate on names and naming, your name, and your
+Ruminate on names and naming, your name, and

 name's relationship to you.
 (University of Chicago)

-4. The late William Burroughs once wrote that "language is a virus from outer
+4. The late William Burroughs once wrote that "language is a virus

 space."
-We at the University of Chicago think he's right, of course, and this
+We at the University of Chicago think he's right, of course,

 leaves us wondering what else came here with it.
 Could this finally explain